Khurja: Geography

+Climate

+Khurja has been ranked 16th best “National Clean Air City” under (Category 3 population under 3 lakhs cities) in India.

 Demographics

-As per provisional data of 2011 census, Khurja urban agglomeration had a population of 142,636, out of which males were 75,384 and females were 67,252.
+As per provisional data of the 2011 census, Khurja urban agglomeration had a population of 142,636, out of which males were 75,384 and females were 67,252.
 The literacy rate was 72%.

 This compares with the 2001 India census, when Khurja had a population of 98,403.
 Males constituted 53% of the population and females 47%.
 Khurja had an average literacy rate of 57%, lower than the national average of 60.5%: male literacy was 65%, and female literacy was 55%.
-In Khurja, 16% of the population was under 6 years of age.
+16% of the population was under 6 years of age.

+Governance and Politics

+Khurja is administratively governed by a Municipal Council (Nagar Palika), which is responsible for managing civic infrastructure, sanitation, waste management, water supply, and public works.
+The Nagar Palika is headed by a chairperson, who is elected by the residents of Khurja.